Vladimir-csp/xdg-terminal-exec/README.md

     - in each tier `$desktop-xdg-terminals.list` gets first priority, `xdg-terminals.list` gets second priority
     - each entry found in configs is checked for applicability (same rules as in Desktop Entry Spec) and is skipped on failure.
   - If no valid entries were found among those marked in configs, every entry found in XDG_DATA hierarchy is checked in a row.
 First applicable will be used.
-  - If all of the above fails, `xterm` and `-e` are used.
+  - If all of the above fails, error is returned.

 ## Desktop entry for terminal

-When defining terminals usual desktop entries may be used.
-The only addition is the key `X-ExecArg` which defines the execution argument for the terminal emulator.
+Stock desktop entry for terminal emulator may be used.
+Command execution argument defaults to `-e`.
-It defaults to `-e` if unset, but may be specifically set to an empty string.
-With this behavior stock entries for terminals that use `-e` as execution argument may be used unaltered.
+Key `X-ExecArg=` can be used to override it (or omit by explicitly setting empty) if terminal emulator uses a different argument.

-## syntax
+## Syntax

 ```
 xdg-terminal-exec [command [arguments]]